IbMaat/hDHFR/README.md

-# hDHFR-Prediction: Bioactivity Prediction App
+# hDHFR: Bioactivity Prediction App

-DHFR-Pred is a web-based application designed to predict the inhibitory bioactivity (pIC50) of small molecules against human dihydrofolate reductase (hDHFR) using robust machine learning models.
+hDHFR is a web-based application designed to predict the inhibitory bioactivity (pIC50) of small molecules against human dihydrofolate reductase (hDHFR) using robust machine learning models.

 ---